MitchDarrow/HHC_2025/act2_going_in_reverse_mjd.md

 100 END
 ```

 The program has the encoded flag and the decoder.
-Lets rewrite this in PS to decode.
+This PowerShell script will decode the string.
 Note that the ‘ denotes a comment in basic.

 ```powershell
 # PowerShell script to decode the ENC_FLAG$ string using XOR